ActiveBrainAtlas2/preprocessing-pipeline/docs/Reorganizing_documentation/Reorganization_Plan.md

 Currently, we have no systematic unit tests and the extarnal tests are not done systematically.

-To organize the internal tests there are well established open-source frameworks, such as `systest` and `unittest`
+To organize the internal tests there are well established open-source Frameworks, such as `systest` and `unittest`